pocketbase/js-sdk/README.md

 // and much more...
 ```
-> More detailed API docs and copy-paste examples could be found in the [API documentaiton for each service](https://pocketbase.io/docs/api-authentication).
+> More detailed API docs and copy-paste examples could be found in the [API documentation for each service](https://pocketbase.io/docs/api-authentication).

 ## Definitions